 In spite of a great deal of conflicting evidence on whether alcohol leads to kidney injury, the fact that alcohol causes substantial damage to the liver and other organs that input into the kidney suggests that the most prudent course of action is to consume alcohol in moderation.

-If you struggle with alcohol use, contact The Recovery Village Palm Beach today to speak to a representative about how professional addiction treatment can help you achieve a healthier future.
+If you struggle with alcohol use, contact The Recovery Village Palm Beach at Baptist Health today to speak to a representative about how professional addiction treatment can help you achieve a healthier future.

 National Institute of Diabetes and Digestive and Kidney Diseases.
 “Your Kidneys & How They Work.”
 June 2018.
 Accessed August 19, 2019.